chs-59/HuMo-gen-Server/README.md

 loose these data when editing your family tree with other programs than HuMo-gen-Server.
 If you import a GEDCOM file with category tags to a new installation of HuMo-gen- Server you have to set up the category names afterwords in the admin panel!

+## Minor fixes and changes

+### Solved layout problems in chart view (ancestor, descendant and hourglass)
+If your family tree contains people with several first names and portrait pictures the text will very likely exhaust the dimensions of the chart view boxes with its fixed size.
+In HGS this problem was solved by shorten the list of first names to only a single one.
+This name is picked from the _RUFN Tag (if present) or the NICK (if present) or at last the first one of the first names.
+This is the new default view, but there is also a new checkbox where you can switch the view to the complete list of first names.

+### Add print view to ancestor chart
+The print function in descendant and hourglass charts is now available in ancestor charts too.

+### Improved security with group "guests"
+For the security of the server the group with the ID 3 (called "guests" on default, but can be renamed) plays a major role.
+This group controls the access of users to the server that ar NOT logged in.
+Therefore the options "admin role" and "editor role" has been blocked.

+### Personal media directory
+If you create a sub-directory within the media directory named similar to the login name of a user, this folder becomes the default upload folder in the file upload section for this single user.
+But directory can still be changed.